MonkeyMan123476/startup/README.md

 ## Simon Service Notes
 I studied the code immensely, and I still don't quite understand what the purpose of a lot of it is, but I definitely have learned a lot more about the topics by actually implementing them.
 I also got some experience using the debug session, which I thought was a cool way to be able to see exactly what each piece of code does.

+## Simon DB Notes
+Again, I tried my best to understand the code but a lot of it flew over my head.
+Despite this, I did learn a lot throughout the process of installing and utilizing MongoDB in different ways.
+Figuring out how to edit the /etc/environment file to put in the database credentials was also a challenge but I felt accomplished after I finally got it to work.